 World’s Top Country in Car Seat Safety

 Sweden was the first country to begin extended rear facing.
-Professor Bertil Aldman of Chalmers University in Gothenburg, Sweden was the first to design a rear facing car seat in the 1960s.
-He was inspired by the way the seats were designed for astronauts for take off and landing to protect their head, neck, and spine.
-The first seat hit the market in 1963 and since 1965 all Swedish children have been rear facing until 4-5 years old.
+Professor Bertil Aldman, of Chalmers University, in Gothenburg, Sweden was the first to design a rear facing car seat in the 1960s.
+He was inspired by the way seats were designed for astronauts.
+They pay extra attention to protecting their head, neck, and spine during take off and landing.
+The first seat hit the market in 1963.
+Since 1965 all Swedish children have been rear facing until 4-5 years old.

 Sweden has the best child safety numbers (in terms of motor vehicle incidents) on the planet for decades.
 Norway is now following their lead and is coming in second for child safety, in and around cars.
 Sweden also has virtually 0 children die from traffic incidents each year.
 This is partially from car seat safety but also from their Vision Zero principles, which is a belief that no one, adult or child, should die from traffic incidents.

 They use three different types of car seats.